jhumigas/b-on-rails/README.md

 # b-on-rails

-I'm *still* building this app for a students NGO.
+I  built this app for a students NGO.
 It's meant to be pretty basic, with blog-like features.
-The user can manage member, posts, and services.
+The user can manage member, posts, and projects.

 It is made to combine both AngularJS and Rails.

 Find here the working board : [Trello] (https://trello.com/b/yEB6ZDxF/ruby-project)